wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-00  Session One Intros.md

  - [ ]  **Alton Prescott** (Alex)

 - Alton lives alone now, in a large Aundairan town called Lathleer, and the only extended family around is his ex-wife's family.
 - Start the scene with him leaving his job as a stone mason/carver, and ask Alex what he does on his way home.
+If nothing else, he walks along Willow Way toward his manor, where he's greeted by various town members as "Mr. Prescott" (which he probably doesn't appreciate) ala Belle in Beauty and the Beast.
+	- **Tobin "Toby" Arkwright** (street vendor who sells roasted nuts and sweet rolls near Alton’s usual route home).
+“Bonsoir, M’sieur Prescott!
+Fresh batch today — ze first one’s free for my favorite stone man” (He thinks Alton is grumpy but still likes him.)
 	- **Madame Elise Gibbard** (female human noble).
 She spots him passing and offers a polite but patronizing nod.
-“Ah, Mr. Prescott.
-Have you given thought to tailoring something more fitting?
-You still wear a laborer’s garb.”
-If Alton is curt, she’ll sigh, “It’s a shame to see the Prescott name fall into such disrepair.”
+“Ah, Monsieur Prescott.
+Surely, you 'ave considered 'aving somezing more elegant made, non?
+Zis… attire is still so practical.”
+If Alton is curt, she’ll sigh, “It’s a shame to ze the Prescott name fall into such... disrepair.”
-	- **Tobin "Toby" Arkwright** (street vendor who sells roasted nuts and sweet rolls near Alton’s usual route home).
-“Evenin’, Mr. Prescott!
-Got a fresh batch today — first one’s free for my favorite stone man!”
-(He thinks Alton is grumpy but still likes him.)
 - Note that when Alton arrives home, it's a stately but somewhat cold noble residence, still bearing his wife’s family crest on the gates.
 - Alton makes himself dinner (a small already constructed plate, warmed in a small oven - TV dinner style) and settles into a large book about magic.
 As he's reading. he hears a strange sound at the door.
 When the door is opened, ask for a Perception check (DC 15).
 On a failure, he sees nothing, and when he turns around the paper drake is galivanting around his house!
 On a success, he does hear the paper drake behind him.
 - Alton will need to catch the paper drake that's running around his house, requiring a DC 14 Athletics check.